Sarthak-1801/Business-Analysis-portfolio/README.md

 You can see more information in my CV

-This repository was created to showcase my Business Analysis projects, highlighting my skills (SQL, Power BI, Excel, Tableau, Agile) and Business analysis documentation.
+This repository was created to showcase my Business Analysis projects, highlighting my skills (SQL, Power BI, Excel, Tableau) and Business analysis documentation.